 - Be creative with your exercises and you can avoid having to get a gym membership.
 Think about using makeshift equipment to exercise, but be careful what you do use: make sure the equipment is safe.

 - Get cash back and save money when buying stuff at the drug store.
 You can join the CVS Extra Care rewards program for this purpose.
-Here’s how to do it.
-(This is the first time I heard of this, so this is one cool tip!).
+Go to CVS.com for more information.

 - Use synthetic motor oil if it fits your situation.
 You can then change your oil less often (once every 15,000 miles or once per year).